Trademark

 Services for the entertainment arts

-If you are ready to create a new recording with voices, instruments, MIDI gear, pre-mixed tracks, or all of these together, Jasir Productions is an excellent choice for high quality digital recording.
-If you need to have a live concert recorded or to have your recordings made in a special location such as a restaurant, church sanctuary, theatre or a natural outdoor setting, our experience at dozens of different locations will help you produce great results.
+Recording of voices, instruments, MIDI gear, pre-mixed tracks, or all of these together, Jasir Productions is an excellent choice for high quality digital recording.
+If you need to have a live concert recorded or to produce in a location such as a night club, church, theatre or an outdoor setting, our experience recording events on location will help you produce great results.

-Jeff Scott Rust, owner of Jasir Productions, began producing recordings on location in 1976 while performing with the Richland Jr. High School Bands in Memphis, Tennessee.
-The school had excellent concert bands and jazz bands directed by Raymond Settle, and it seemed like a good idea to capture those sounds for posterity, as well as for the benefit of other students who needed recordings of their performances for study.
+Jeff Scott Rust, owner of Jasir Productions, began producing recordings in 1976 while attending Richland Jr. High School in Memphis, Tennessee.
+The school had excellent concert bands and jazz bands directed by Raymond Settle, and it seemed like a good idea to capture those sounds for posterity, as well as for the benefit of other students who needed recordings of their performances to study.
 Jeff called this venture *JSR Sound*.
 He had also begun studying film, videography, video editing, and animation techniques in a special program known as C.L.U.E.
 (Creative Learning in a Unique Environment) which started in the Memphis City Schools when he was in the fifth grade.
-His 8mm animated movie "The Revolt", a collaboration with fellow student Matt Spinolo and based on characters from Roman mythology, won first place in a West Tennessee Regional film competition.
+His 8mm animated movie "The Revolt", based on characters from Roman mythology and a collaboration with fellow student Matt Spinolo, won first place in a West Tennessee Regional film competition.

-He continued to cultivate a fascination with electronics, music and film production through his years at White Station High School and started producing experimental recordings with percussion, piano and electronic instruments.
-He also started to learn song arranging by working with his father on demo recordings of his father's songs.
-Opportunities to play drums in Memphis area clubs began to happen while he was a sophomore in High School.
+Continuing to cultivate a fascination with electronics, music and film production during his years at White Station High School, Jeff started producing experimental recordings with percussion, piano and electronic instruments.
+He worked with his father to produce demo recordings of his father's songs.
+He started playing drums in Memphis area clubs while he was a sophomore in High School.

 At the Berklee College of Music in Boston, Jeff earned a bachelor degree in composition with emphasis on scoring for film.
-The school's program helped him advance skills in performing, writing, and production.
-Directed study at Berklee teamed him up with visual artist and animator Eric Hirsch, who was then a senior at the Rhode Island School of Design.
-At DuArt in New York, Jeff and Eric worked on the project's final sound mix with Dominick Tavella (Academy Award winner for Sound - "Chicago").
+The school's program helped him devlelop his skills in performing, writing, and production.
+With direction from the Film Scoring Department chairman, Don Wilkins, Jeff teamed up with visual artist and animator Eric Hirsch, who was then a senior at the Rhode Island School of Design.
+At DuArt in New York, Jeff and Eric created the project's final sound mix with Dominick Tavella (who later won an Academy Award for Sound for the feature, "Chicago”).
 Their collaboration yielded en trance, an animated short film which was selected by RISD to tour Europe and seen at design studios and film schools there.
 En trance was broadcast on WNET in New York and later picked up by the Public Broadcasting Service in Toronto, Ontario.
 Jeff continued his own recording ventures by collaborating on song demos with Berklee students and by recording student recitals.
 A friend from East Africa gave him the nickname Jasir (jah-'seer), Arabic for courageous.
 And so his venture became known as Jasir Productions.

-The heart of the studio's production system includes a Macintosh G4 (OS 10.11), MOTU 896 interface, a wide array of microphones, a Behringer Powerplay Pro-XL monitoring network and Logic Pro 6, the state-of-the-art MIDI/Digital audio recording software by EMAGIC.
-Along with a host of special features, Logic includes one of the best audio sample editors on the market.
-Recent editions of MOTU Digital Performer and Opcode Vision are also available, and transfers of song data between these three popular programs can be done.
-Audio restoration for film and video soundtracks has been an important area of work in recent years.
-The studio also incorporates Adobe Photoshop imaging software, iMovie2 and Final Cut Express HD for video editing.
+The heart of the studio's production system includes a Silicon M1 Mac Mini, MacBook Pro, Macintosh G4 (OS 10.4), MOTU Track16 interface, Behringer UFX 1604 console/interface, a wide array of microphones, a Behringer Powerplay Pro-XL monitoring network and Logic Pro X. In addition to using its extensive features for music production, we have used Logic for audio restoration in film and video as well as for automated dialogue replacement (ADR).
+The studio has an acoustically excellent recording booth with space enough for a six-piece drum kit.
+Recent editions of MOTU Digital Performer and Opcode Vision are also available, and transfers of MIDI data between these three applications can be done (Logic - Performer - Vision).
 These services have been in demand with the production of hundreds of live recordings ranging from solo vocalists to band concerts and a student opera production.
-In the studio, recordings have been produced for a broad spectrum of projects in styles ranging from gospel quartets, 20th Century chamber music, rap, R&B, reggae, rock, country, jazz and opera, as well as music and sound design for theatre and film productions.
+In the studio, recordings have been produced for a broad spectrum of projects in styles ranging from gospel quartets, 20th Century chamber music, opera, rock, country, jazz, rap, R&B and reggae, as well as music and sound design for theatre and film productions.
 Some highlights in recent years are:

-• Location recording for The Assisi Concerts, a series of concerts taking place at St. Francis of Assisi Catholic Church in Cordova.
-The Inaugural Gala in December 2005 featured internationally renowned soprano Kallen Esperian, Memphis Symphony Orchestra flutist Karen Busler, and other wonderful musicians with arrangements and direction by bassist (for Bernie Leadon of The Eagles), composer and arranger Sam Shoup.
-In March of 2006, the church's concert choir directed by Anthony Williams performed the Requiem by Maurice Durufle, with accompaniment by organist Helen Rougeou and a chapel orchestra made up of musicians from the Memphis Symphony Orchestra.
+• Location recording for The Assisi Concerts, a series of concerts at St. Francis of Assisi Catholic Church in Cordova, TN.
+The Inaugural Gala in December 2005 featured internationally renowned soprano Kallen Esperian, Memphis Symphony Orchestra flutist Karen Busler and other wonderful musicians, and arrangements and direction by bassist/composer Sam Shoup.
+In March of 2006 the church's concert choir, directed by Anthony Williams, performed the Requiem by Maurice Durufle.
+The choir was accompanied by organist Helen Rougeou and a chapel orchestra made up of musicians from the Memphis Symphony Orchestra.
 In July we were blessed to have visiting artists Fiona Thompson, Ya-Ting Chang, and Peter Sirotin, the Mendelssohn Piano Trio.
-And in September Karen Busler, artistic director of the series, presented "Making Joyful Noises".
-This concert featured Karen, a host of excellent singers and instrumentalists, and direction by Adam Turner.
-Visit The Assisi Concerts web site to hear samples of the concerts in a promo created by producer Rick Robinson.
+Karen Busler, artistic director of the series, presented "Making Joyful Noises".
+This concert featured Karen and a host of excellent singers and instrumentalists directed by Adam Turner.

-• Five of our song productions have been selected by Tony Dimito and Cannell Studios for use in rebroadcasts of the popular TV shows Hunter (TV Land), 21 Jump Street, and Stingray (various media channels).
+• Five of our song productions have been selected by Tony Dimito and Cannell Studios for use in American and European rebroadcasts of the popular TV shows Hunter, 21 Jump Street, and Stingray.
 Styles include blues and country by Will Barrett Band, hard rock by The Rise/Remembrance, World music by J.S.
-Rust and opera featuring tenor Scott Sadler.
+Rust and opera featuring tenor, Scott Sadler.

-• Location recording for the Memphis Vocal Arts Ensemble, directed by Thomas Machen in several of their concerts from 2005 to the current year, including: Sing Hallelujah, hosted by Joyce Cobb and her band Cool Heat; a fundraiser concert at the Clark Opera Memphis Center hosted by soprano Kallen Esperian; and Cartoon Classics - A Family Concert, presented at the William H. Rose Theatre of the Buckman Performing and Fine Arts Center.
+• Location recording for the Memphis Vocal Arts Ensemble directed by Thomas Machen in several of their concerts from 2005 through 2008, including: Sing Hallelujah, hosted by Joyce Cobb and her band Cool Heat; a fundraiser concert at the Clark Opera Memphis Center hosted by soprano Kallen Esperian; and Cartoon Classics - A Family Concert presented at the William H. Rose Theatre of the Buckman Performing and Fine Arts Center.

 • Sound design & original music for Cloud 9, a play by Caryl Churchill produced at Theatre Memphis on the Next Stage (March, 2004).
 With direction by Brian Mott, this production was nominated for four Ostrander Awards including Best Sound Design.

 • Sound design & original music score for Cymbeline, a Sleeping Cat Studio Theatre production of William Shakespeare's play.
-Directed by John Malloy and produced by Jim Esposito.
-The play was performed by a talented troupe of actors in Memphis, March 19 through April 6, 2003.
-The "Stage On Screen" video version of this play runs about 2' 30", and it is currently being marketed by Mr. Malloy.
+The show was directed by John Malloy, produced by Jim Esposito, and performed by a talented troupe of actors in Memphis from March 19 through April 6, 2003.
+The "Stage On Screen" video version of this play runs about 2' 30" and was distributed by Mr. Malloy to schools and universities.
 Chad Davis was director of photography using Panasonic DVX-100 cameras.
 Editing was by Jeff Rust and John Malloy using Final Cut.
-Excellent results were obtained for the soundtrack using EMAGIC Logic Pro 6.

 • Sound design & original music for Ned Slowman in "Anniversary Dinner", an animated film produced by Harvard University graduate student Ian Maisel, professor of advanced media studies Adrian Mendoza, and other talented animators at Harvard's extension school.
 Jeff collaborated with musician/engineer Bill Brockmeyer and the animators in March, 2003 on campus at Harvard.